css-materials/course-site/content/setup/git/git-with-rstudio/index.md

 * I suggest you check "Open in new session", as that's what you'll usually do in real life.
 * Click "Create Project" to create a new sub-directory, which will be all of these things:
     * a directory on your computer
-    * a Git repository, --linked to a remote GitHub repository-- no, this isn't automatic.
-We still need to link it up *an RStudio Project
+    * a Git repository, --linked to a remote GitHub repository-- in this case this isn't automatic: we still need to link it up
+    * an RStudio Project
 * Initiate the "upstream" or "tracking" relationship by adding a remote.
-Go to *Tools > Shell* and do this, substituting the URL for your GitHub repo.
+Go to *Tools > Shell* and do this, substituting the example URL for your GitHub repo.

     - HTTPS
         ```bash
-        git remote add origin https://github.com/bensoltoff/myrepo.git
+        git remote add origin https://github.com/brinsab/myrepo.git
         ```

     - SSH
         ```bash
-        git remote add origin git@github.com:bensoltoff/myrepo.git
+        git remote add origin git@github.com:brinasab/myrepo.git
         ```

 * Download all the files from the online GitHub repository (possibly just README.md, at this point).